istio/istio.io/content/en/docs/tasks/security/automtls/index.md

 Currently, automatic mutual TLS is an Alpha stage feature, please be aware of the risk.
 We're considering to make this feature the default enabled.
-Please consider to send your feedback or encountered issues when trying auto mutual TLS via [Github](https://github.com/istio/istio/issues/18548).
+Please consider to send your feedback or encountered issues when trying auto mutual TLS via [Git Hub](https://github.com/istio/istio/issues/18548).